17+ Top Things to Do in Cozumel, Unmissable Tours + Useful Tips

 To get there, you can drive or get a cab to the end of the road on the western coast of Cozumel where all the hotels are.

-The main problem though is the sand flies.
-A WHOLE LOT!
-I have been eaten alive while my friend had mild bites.
-So maybe you will be ok but I just wanted to give you the heads up.
+The main problem, though, is the sand flies—a WHOLE LOT!
+I have been eaten alive, while my friend had mild bites.
+So maybe you will be okay, but I just wanted to give you the heads-up.

 11. Visit Punta Sur Ecological park